OmarBedawi/myMovies/README.md

 ## User Stories

 I built this website using the Materialize library.
-All the componenets I used like the top NavBar, the side Bar, forms, buttons, collapsibles come from that library that is very helpful to provide you very responsive components.
+All the componenets I used like the top NavBar, the side Bar, forms, buttons, collapsibles come from this library, that is very helpful to provide you very responsive components.

 The homepage is where the list of films are located, because the user wish to have a direct access to the collection when she starts the application.

-Above the collection there is a search bar to locate the desire film among a list of more than 500 films.
+Above the collection there is a search bar to find the desire film among a list of more than 500 films.

 Every film is stored and displayed in a collapsible that shows only the film title, but when you click on it, the collapsible expands his area and shows the informations that the user needs.